dutes/ci_portfolio_three/README.md

 ## Code Architecture

 ### File Structure
-The project is organised into serveral files to ensure modularity, maintainabilty and clarity.
+The project is organised into several files to ensure modularity, maintainability and clarity.
 The files are as follows:
 #### run.py
 This is the main entry point of the application and handles the game flow and user interactions.
 #### app/game/game.py
 This is the file where the game logic and rules for BlackJack are held.
-The reason these rules are kept in a seperate file is so that they can be reused or modified to create a new game varient.
+The reason these rules are kept in a separate file is so that they can be reused or modified to create a new game varient.
 #### app/database/database.py
 This is the file that controls the database interactions and management.
 Having this file is best practice for DB related code.